jhidding/nbody2d/README.md

 I'm in the process of making this code literate.
 To edit the code, have [Entangled](https://entangled.github.io/) installed and running:

         entangled daemon

+Documentation is currently minimal.
+The literate code can be viewed in rendered form [on the github.io pages](https://jhidding.github.io/nbody2d).